aiidateam/aiida-core/docs/source/intro/run_docker.rst

             $ docker volume create container-home-data

-         Make sure to mount the volume the first time you launch the aiida container:
+         In this case, one needs to specifically mount the volume very first time that the container is being created:

          .. parsed-literal::

             $ docker run -it --name aiida-container-demo -v container-home-data:/home/aiida aiidateam/aiida-core:latest bash

-         Starting the container with the above command ensures that any data stored in the ``/home/aiida`` path within the container is also stored in the ``conatiner-home-data`` volume and therefore persists even if the container is removed.
+         Starting the container with the above command ensures that any data stored in the ``/home/aiida`` path within the container is stored in the ``conatiner-home-data`` volume and therefore persists even if the container is removed.

-         To persist store the Python packages installed in the container, use `--user` flag when installing packages with pip.
+         When installing packages with pip, use the ``--user`` flag to store the Python packages installed in the mounted volume (if you mount the home specifically to a volume as mentioned above) permanently.
-         The packages will be installed in the ``/home/aiida/.local`` path which is mounted to the ``container-home-data`` volume.
+         The packages will be installed in the ``/home/aiida/.local`` directory, which is mounted on the ``container-home-data`` volume.

          You can mount a folder in container to a local directory, please refer to the `Docker documentation <https://docs.docker.com/storage/bind-mounts/>`__ for more information.